Fordson High School: Athletics

 Fordson is a member of the Kensington Lakes Activities Association.
 Wayne Drehs of ESPN wrote that the football team uses a very aggressive style of play.
 The school's football team performed strongly since Fordson first opened.
 By 2003 the team had received 22 conference titles, four Michigan state titles, and four runner-up finishes; Christopher Lawlor of USA Today stated that the Fordson football team "traditionally is one of Michigan's top teams".
 In a 38-year period until 2006 the team lost four seasons total.

 Its primary rival is intracity foe Dearborn High School.
 According to T.C.
 Cameron, author of the 2008 book Metro Detroit's High School Football Rivalries, the games have been "scrubbed for years at a time" and that the rivalry was "love-to-hate".
 Fordson High students perceive Dearborn High as being more affluent than Fordson.
 The rivalry was affected by the 2006 job change of Jeff Stergalas, previously the head coach of Fordson, into being an assistant coach at Dearborn High School.
 In 2015 both schools held food drives to coincide with the Dearborn-Ford football game.

 It also plays against Edsel Ford High School while also having a longtime rivalry with Monroe High School, an opponent since 1928 when Fordson was established.
 The school's strongest program lies within its football team.
 Fordson Football has accumulated 4 state championships (1930, 1943,1971, 1993).

-By 1986 some religious Muslim female students and their parents wanted separate physical education classes for girls, so the school established such classes.
+By 1986, some Muslim female students and their parents wanted separate physical education classes for girls, so the school established such classes.